fallen-icarus/cardano-loans/README.md

 ### Endogenous Price & Interest Rate Discovery
 Cardano-Loans is designed to be independent from the traditional financial system, in favor of endogenously producing its own.
 As such, every piece of a loan, including the relative values of assets to collateral, interest rates, and term length are all negotiated and agreed upon fully p2p.
 No oracle feeds are necessary.

+Furthermore, since all Offers are public, lenders can see what other lenders are offering and can decide whether to offer better terms.
+This natural competition between lenders helps facilitate price and interest rate discovery.

 Although this (at first) presents a bootstrapping problem, it may be overcome by the fact that this protocol may be the fastest way for the most financially underserved peoples to begin building a credit history.
 Prospective borrowers are incentivized to build p2p relationships within a global marketplace of prospective lenders, who themselves are incentivized to lend by the relatively high rates that financially underserved borrowers would be willing to pay.

 With enough users & liquidity, this protocol may eventually *serve* as the de-facto oracle for market-driven rate discovery.